 If you were watching WWE Raw Monday night, your ears probably perked up when the unmistakable theme of the nWo played as Kevin Nash made his way to the ring.
 All over Facebook, I saw posts like “Popped HUGE for the n.W.o theme!”, “nWo 2011?“, etc. Then, the match was made; CM Punk vs. Kevin Nash at WWE Night of Champions.
 As we saw later on, that match was changed to CM Punk vs. Triple H at Night of Champions 2011.

 I, like many of you, was wondering why a match of that caliber is being used on a PPV event that’s not one of the “big four”.
 Then my mind started running & I thought to myself that this may very well be a revival ..click here to read more

 CM Punk, Kevin Nash, N.W.O, Night of Champions 2011, triple h

 Camel Clutch Blog writers Jeff Peck and Eric Gargiulo host the Still Real To Us podcast every week.
 The boys talk about all of the latest news and rumors in the world of WWE, TNA Wrestling, Ring of Honor, etc. every week on the podcast.
 If you enjoy our writings here or Eric’s Pro Wrestling Radio shows, check it out and give the show a try.

 On this episode of The Still Real to Us Show, Jeff and Eric talk about SummerSlam and where the WWE goes from here.
 Is CM Punk better or worse than he was 8 weeks ago?
-Will Alberto Del Rio be a bigger star in the end than CM Punk?
-The boys also talk about the return of Kevin Nash with a slight difference ..click here to read more
+Will Alberto Del Rio be a bigger star in ..click here to read more

 CM Punk, john cena, Kevin Nash, N.W.O, Rey Mysterio, Scott Hall, SummerSlam 2011, triple h